ChadLefort/pets-mono/README.md

 # Pets Monorepo

-## Generate an application

-Run `nx g @nrwl/react:app my-app` to generate an application.

-> You can use any of the plugins above to generate applications as well.

-When using Nx, you can create multiple applications and libraries in the same workspace.

-## Generate a library

-Run `nx g @nrwl/react:lib my-lib` to generate a library.

-> You can also use any of the plugins above to generate libraries as well.

-Libraries are sharable across libraries and applications.
-They can be imported from `@pets/mylib`.

-## Development server

-Run `nx serve my-app` for a dev server.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.

-## Development server with JSON-server
+## Development server with JSON-server or Express

-Run `nx run my-app:json-server` for a dev server to start with JSON-server.
-Navigate to http://localhost:4200/.
-The app and JSON-server will automatically reload if you change any of the source files.
+Run `nx run my-app:start` for a dev server to start with either JSON-server or Express.
+Navigate to http://localhost:4200/ for the app and http://localhost:4000/ for the api.
+The app will automatically reload if you change any of the source files and the api is automatically proxied to the app.

 ## Build